American Literary Review: History

+Founding in 1990s
-ALR was founded years ago, in 1990, by the creative writing faculty of the Department of English of the University of North Texas and the now bygone Center for Texas Studies at the University of North Texas.
-The Center for Texas Studies, at that time, was led by James Ward Lee, PhD (born 1931), longtime professor of English at UNT, Department Chair, and a prolific writer, and A.C.
-Greene, an author and former newspaper editor, notably of the Dallas Times Herald.
-ALR published the first issue in the spring of 1990.
-Lee edited the first two issues in the spring and fall of 1990.
-In the first issue, he wrote an editorial expressing hope that the name and tagline, "American Literary Review: A National Journal of Poems and Stories, will prove to be neither pretentious nor presumptuous."

-The founding objective was to showcase a range of genres and styles from emerging and veteran writers.
-To encourage freedom of expression, risk-taking, and experimentation, Lee said that ALR would not publish scholarly articles.
-That sentiment is not too dissimilar from that of the late Theodore Weiss, founding editor of the former and influential Quarterly Review of Literature, who also felt that scholarly articles and criticism might stifle writers.
+ALR was founded years ago, in Spring 1990, by University of North Texas faculty, James Ward Lee (b.1931–d.
+July 8, 2024) and A.C.
+Greene of the now dissolved Department of English and the Center for Texas Studies.

+Lee was Editor-in-Chief for the first two issues.
+In the editorial for the first issue, he expressed hope that the name and tagline, "American Literary Review: A National Journal of Poems and Stories, will prove to be neither pretentious nor presumptuous."
+The founding objective was to showcase a range of genres and styles from emerging and veteran writers and encourage freedom of expression, risk-taking, and experimentation.
+Lee said that ALR would not publish scholarly articles.
 ALR's third issue (spring 1991, vol. 2, issue 1) was edited by poet and faculty member Scott Cairns.
 The first issue received more than 160 submissions.

+2000s and 2010s

 The printed issues, prior to 2013, were typically 120 pages, digest size, perfect-bound with color card cover featuring a photo submission.

 In 2004, NewPages characterized ALR as having roughly a 2:1 poetry to fiction ratio, with a casual touch of both traditional and experimental forms.